Chirag-ahir/SFC-Preparation/README.md

 What is Quote in CPQ?<br>
 A quote is both the document you give the customer and the electronic record of quote data.

+What is bundle in CPQ?<br>
+A collection of products that's sold together is called a:

 ====================================SFMC=====================================<br>

 What are different email terminologies used in SFMC:<br>